kyle-jennings/benjamin/README.md

 #### Sortable Pages
-Sopme templates have sortable content area - 3 rows  widgetized areas and a row for the page content.
+Some templates have sortable content area - 3 rows  widgetized areas and a row for the page content.

 <br>